djurkis/loopD/README.md

 The intended use is to first create a jobfile that will contain formated jobs using `jobmaker.sh`, and then launch loopD in the backround forever.
-It sleeps for a specified interval and then wakes up to executes due jobs, therefore you can add jobs with jobmaker and need not restart loopD.
+It sleeps for a specified interval and then wakes up to execute due jobs, therefore you can add jobs with jobmaker and continue using the same process.